NetworkingDevs/NS3-GUI-HELPER/README.md

 - <b>Configurability:</b> Customize simulation parameters, scenarios, and network configurations effortlessly using the GUI controls.

+# Important Note
+Please note that NS3 GUI Helper is specifically designed to work with IntelliJ IDEA IDE.
+Using any other IDE may result in compatibility issues and break the functionality of the project.

 # Getting Started
 ## Prerequisites
 - Java Development Kit (JDK) installed on your system.